Standard Gradient

 - SIDs require ATC assignment; ODPs don't

-- If not assigned a SID or radar vectors, you may still need to fly the ODP for obstacle clearance
+- If not assigned a SID or radar vectors, you may still need to fly the ODP

 - When flying an ODP with a defined route, inform ATC before departure